 - these conclusions are separate from a finding of guilt.

 Example: Jane is suspected of killing her ex-boyfriend, Doug.
 At her murder trial, Doug’s neighbor testifies that he saw Jane at Doug’s home on the night of his death.
-The D.A. also introduces evidence of Jane’s fingerprints inside Doug’s house.
-Both pieces of evidence are circumstantial evidence that makes Jane seem guilty of murder.
+The D.A. also introduces proof of Jane’s fingerprints inside Doug’s house.
+Both pieces of evidence are inferential proof that makes Jane seem guilty of murder.

 The second strategy is to show that the evidence is not reliable.